-Dragging the files that you don't need into the Trash doesn't mean the complete deletion from you Mac, but emptying the Trash does.
+Dragging the files that you don't need into the Trash doesn't mean the complete deletion from your Mac, but emptying the Trash does.
 We usually forget the files in Trash, and they are very easy to pile up, thus becoming a large part of system storage.
 So it is recommended to clear system storage on Mac regularly.
 Follow the steps below to empty your Trash:

-1. Click and hold the Trash icon on the Dock (or pressing the right bottom with your mouse).
+1. Click and hold the Trash icon on the Dock (or press the right bottom with your mouse).

 2. A pop-up will appear that says Empty Trash.
 Choose it.

 3. Or you can also empty the Trash by opening Finder by holding down the Command and Shift, then selecting Delete.

 2. Manage Time Machine Backup

 Although macOS will automatically purge the local Time Machine backup if there is "not enough storage disk" on Mac, the deletion sometimes lags behind the storage change.

-- Though this method can help you remove the backup files on Mac and release more system storage space, if you are afraid of deleting some important backups on your own, you can also choose to wait for the macOS to delete them.
+- Though this method can help you remove the backup files on Mac and release more system storage space, if you are afraid of deleting some important backups on your own, you can also choose to wait for macOS to delete them.

 Step 1.
 Launch Terminal from the Spotlight.
 In Terminal, type in tmutil listlocalsnapshotdates.
 And then hit the Enter key.

 Step 2.
 Here you can check the list of all the Time Machine backup files stored on the local disk.
 You are free to delete anyone of them according to the date.

 Step 3.
 Back to the Terminal and type in tmutil deletelocalsnapshots.
-The backup files will be presents by the snapshot dates.
+The backup files will be presented by the snapshot dates.
 Delete them by hitting the Enter key.

 Step 4.
 Repeat the same steps till the system storage space is acceptable to you.

-Tip: During the process, you can check the System Information to see whether the disk space is large enough.
+- During the process, you can check the System Information to see whether the disk space is large enough.